Which Bronze Age Civilization Would Be Better to Live In: Egypt or Mesopotamia? — Classroom Debate Activity

 • Which do you think is more important for a society: being the best at arts, culture, and science, or being the most powerful militarily?

-• Which society would you rather live in: A freer society, or a more stable, secure society?
+• Which society would you rather live in: a freer society, or a more stable, secure society?

 2. Explain that these are good questions to consider when dealing with today’s topic: Which Bronze-Age civilization would be better to live in: Egypt or Mesopotamia?
 Inform students that they will conduct a class debate on this topic, using: